Open-DDR/test-purpose/systemc/doc/OpenDDR_DDR_SystemC_User_Guide.md

 ## Introduction

-### What is the Whitney LPDDR5 SystemC Model?
+### What is the OpenDDR DDR SystemC Model?

-The Whitney LPDDR5 SystemC Model is a high-fidelity behavioral model of the Whitney Memory Controller designed for system-level verification and performance analysis.
+The OpenDDR DDR SystemC Model is a high-fidelity behavioral model of the OpenDDR Memory Controller designed for system-level verification and performance analysis.
 This model enables customers to:

 - **Verify System Integration**: Test the memory controller within larger SoC designs
 - **Analyze Performance**: Evaluate memory subsystem performance under various workloads